slowernews/wisdom-tldr/README.md

 Relationships are based on [trust](#on-trust-and-reputation).

+> *'Everything is: a conection.
+Humans make connections.
+Sometimes these connections grow.
+Sometimes they stay the same.
+Sometimes they collapse.'*

 > *'Forget those who forget you.'*

 > *'The people that want to stay in your life, will always find a way.'*